 It should be noted that, as of 1 February 2009, designated orphan medicinal products are eligible for reductions for all fees payable under Community rules pursuant to amended Regulation (EEC) 2309/93.
 Covered in the reductions, applicable to orphan products designated in accordance with Regulation (EC) 141/2000, are the fees for pre-authorisation activities (protocol assistance such as scientific advice), as well as for products using the centralised procedure: the application for marketing authorisation, inspections, and post-authorisation activities.
 The fee revisions reflect a policy of enhanced support for micro- small- and medium-sized enterprises (SMEs).
 An EMA press release stated: "In the revised policy for 2009, the fee reduction for new applications for marketing authorisation to SMEs is increased to 100%.
 The fee reduction for post authorisation activities including annual fees to SMEs in the first year after granting a marketing authorisation is also increased to 100%.
 The 100% fee reduction for protocol assistance and 100% fee reduction for pre-authorisation inspections are maintained for all applicants.
-The 50% fee reduction for new applications for marketing authorisation submitted by applicants that are not SMEs is also maintained" 159.
+The 50% fee reduction for new applications for marketing authorisation submitted by applicants that are not SMEs is also maintained.
 The EMA revised the fee reduction policy in April 2011 to ensure adequate incentives are still offered with the EU contribution received for 2011.
 The revised policy was adopted with an aim to ensuring that incentives for Small and Medium-sized Enterprises (SMEs) developing orphan medicinal products are maintained at the same level as previous years.
 In order to keep this objective the fee reductions for bigger pharmaceutical companies have been decreased.
 The main changes introduced for 2011 are the following: 75% fee reduction for protocol assistance and follow-up procedures for non-SMEs.
 SMEs continue to benefit from a 100% reduction, as required by Article 7(3) of Regulation (EC) No 2049/2005.
 10% fee reduction for initial marketing authorisation applications for non-SMEs.
 SMEs continue to benefit from a 100% reduction.
+SMEs will continue to avail in 2013 the free services of protocol assistance (scientific advice); fee waiver for initial market-authorisation applications, pre-authorisation inspections, post-authorisation applications and annual fee waiver in the first year from marketing authorisation.
+However, Non-SMEs developing orphan medicinal products will have fewer benefits in 2013 in some categories.
+Fee reductions for non-SME will now include a 40% reduction for nonpaediatric protocol assistance (previously 75%) and no fee reductions for initial market-authorisation applications (previously 10%) and pre-authorisation inspections (previously 100%).
+Protocol assistance for paediatric-related medicines will continue to be free for non-SME.